If you are feeling stress from work and it is due to “extraordinary or unusual” treatment, you may have a workers compensation case.

 An Alternative: Personal Injury

 In a situation characterized by severe stress, there is a good chance you will not have a valid workers’ compensation case.
 That being said, you may be able to sue an individual for personal injury.
-An example of this would be suing a verbally abusive boss who caused you to have a panic attack or mental breakdown.
+An example of this would be

 The vast majority of stress cases that are influenced by work are not acceptable for benefits, whether that be workers’ compensation or personal injury.
 That being said, under certain extraordinary circumstances, they might be.
 If you suspect your case is strong enough for compensation, it is a good idea to get in tough with an experienced workers compensation attorney.
 Give us a call 24/7 at (816) 399-3706 for a FREE case evaluation.